sales@effectrode.com

 The Dark Side of Echorec Restoration

-Another Binson ‘Echorec’ recently landed in the Effectrode workshop for repair, this time an iconic piece of prog rock history: David Gilmour’s old T7E (Serial # 8483).
-Now, although we’ve accumulated a not inconsiderable wealth of specialist Echorec expertise over the decades, it has to be said, working on these archaic, temperamental, idiosyncratic, high-maintenance machines is never straight-forward, never quick, never a simple service job, even if the machine appears to be in good shape.
-There’s always some kind of nasty surprise lurking in the machine’s innards and Mr Gilmour’s Echorec was no exception to the rule.
-Cosmetically it looked fine, but the internals were, to say the least, a train wreck.
-His machine may once have powered the Floyd to the dark side of the Moon, however forty years on, with resistors drifting towards infinity, long-dried out electrolytic capacitors and corroded wiring, the only place it was going was straight to the Effectrode repair bench for our new Binson tech, Ian to investigate.
+Another Binson ‘Echorec’ recently landed on the rough, regolith strewn terrain of my workbench; this time an iconic piece of prog rock history: David Gilmour’s old T7E (Serial # 8483).
+Now, although I’ve spent many, many years patiently studying and accruing knowledge on these archaic echo machines, they can still mess with my mind.
+Binson repairs are never straight-forward, never quick, never a simple service job; even if the machine appears to be in good shape on the outside it invariably possesses some new, never-seen-before nasty surprise lurking deep within its grimy guts, which can take the unsuspecting repair technician to the mountains of madness.
+Mr Gilmour’s Echorec was no exception; cosmetically it looked fine, but the internals were, to say the least, a train wreck.
+His machine may once have powered the Floyd to the dark side of the Moon, however forty years on, with resistors drifting towards infinity, long-dried out electrolytic capacitors and corroded wiring, the only place it was going was straight into the sure and steady hands of our new Binson tech, Ian to investigate.
 Read on to find out more about the dark side of Echorec restoration and how Ian brought this iconic machine back from the edge and back to life…

 Terminal Wire Rot